rebelsky/sams-assorted-musings-reflections/letter-to-incoming-chair-deadlines.md

 _Late Fall (after Fall break)_

 * Tenure reviews due.
 (None to worry about at the moment, but ....)
+* Distribute Data Buddies survey.
 * Faculty salary reviews due (early December).
 * Budget due (early December).
 * Major FM requests due (early December).
+* ACM NDC Survey.
+(Ask Jim Mulholland to do the salaries and make it clear that he *only* has to do the salaries.)
 * CS extra on summer opportunities (usually last Thursday of the semester).

 _Early Spring (before Spring break)_